-Peak Shaving Arrangements
+Peak-Shaving Arrangements

-TGI and TGVI incorporate peak shaving and gas storage facilities into its portfolio to:
+The FortisBC Energy companies incorporate peak shaving and gas storage facilities into their portfolio to:

-- i. supplement baseload supply in the winter months while injecting excess baseload supply to refill storage in the summer months; - ii. eliminate the risk of supply shortages during cooler weather and peak throughput day; - iii. effectively manage the cost of gas during winter months; and - iv. balance daily supply and demand on the distribution system.
+- (i) supplement baseload supply in the winter months while injecting excess baseload supply to refill storage in the summer months; - (ii) eliminate the risk of supply shortages during cooler weather and peak throughput day; - (iii) effectively manage the cost of gas during winter months; and - (iv) balance daily supply and demand on the distribution system.

-The Terasen Gas companies' peak shaving and storage assets and contracts for 2010 included up to 30 PJ in storage capacity at various locations throughout British Columbia, Alberta and the Pacific Northwest region of the United States.
-These storage facilities and supply from peak shaving contracts can deliver a maximum daily rate of 0.7 PJ on a combined basis during the coldest months of December through February.
+FEI holds approximately 29 PJ of total storage capacity, consisting of off-system capacity contracted with third parties as well as on-system peak-shaving LNG facilities, owned by FEI and FEVI.
+The completion of the FEVI-owned Mount Hayes LNG facility in 2011 has provided FEI with an additional 1.4 PJ of storage capacity, and 0.14 PJ of deliverability available for storage withdrawals beginning in winter 2011/2012.
+FEI also contracts for storage capacity from external parties at various locations throughout British Columbia, Alberta and the Pacific Northwest region of the United States.
+These storage facilities and supply from peak-shaving contracts can deliver a maximum daily rate of 0.7 PJ on a combined basis during the coldest months of December through February.
+The resources held by FEI are also used to serve FEWI.